iArcanic/pacific-tours-ccse-cw1-report/report.md

 ## 3.3 Key requirement 3: View Bookings

 For this requirement, any hotels, tours, or packages booked by the user should be displayed promptly after a successful payment.
-This page should hold the latest details of bookings, so even if they are edited (see [3.4](#34-key-requirement-4-edit-bookings)) the most up-to-date details should be displayed.
+This page should hold the latest details of bookings, even if they are edited (see [3.4](#34-key-requirement-4-edit-bookings)).

 Starting with the client-side code, again, just looking at the hotels should suffice since tours and packages follow the same logic.

-Here, inspired by the Bookings page, the `asp-page-handler` element ensures that on form submit, the URL handler parameter is `HotelTable`, helping it to be differentiated from the other forms on the page.
-The UI is tabular-based, so it takes on the headings similar to the properties of the `Hotel` model class.
-Using in line C#, the rows can be dynamically updated via a `foreach` loop that iterated through a list of type `HotelBookings` that is populated dynamically in the server-side.
+Using in line C# in the `.cshtml` page, the rows can be dynamically updated via a `foreach` loop that iterated through a list of type `HotelBookings` that is populated dynamically in the server-side.
 The row for the hotel cost does a calculation, multiplying it by the duration of days.
-The days being the difference between the `HotelBooking.CheckInDate` and the `HotelBooking.CheckOutDate`.
+The duration being the difference between the `HotelBooking.CheckInDate` and the `HotelBooking.CheckOutDate`.

 ```html
 <form id="hotelTableForm" method="post" asp-page-handler="HotelTable">